Images

 1 / 13

 To date, Toyota has sold over 70 million electrified vehicles, but they've virtually all been hybrids.
-This bZ4X mid-sized SUV is the brand's first purpose-built EV.
+This bZ4X mid-sized SUV was the brand's first purpose-built EV.
 Since its engineering draws on over two decades of electrified automotive experience, you'd expect it to be a very complete product indeed.
 You shouldn't be disappointed.

 + More